+Lewis Hamilton now has ‘different viewpoint’ on Max Verstappen incident

-Lewis Hamilton lets Mercedes team focus on appeal against Max Verstappen
+Lewis Hamilton has ‘different viewpoint’ on Max Verstappen incident after Brazilian Grand Prix

-Hamilton prefers to concentrate on the battle ahead at this weekend’s Qatar Grand Prix.
+The seven-time world champion had previously written off the flashpoint as a racing incident immediately after the race

 Lewis Hamilton admits new camera angles of his run-in with title rival Max Verstappen at the Brazilian Grand Prix have changed his decision on the incident – but stopped short of calling for the Red Bull driver to be hit with a retrospective punishment.